Health Services

 • Referral and appointment assistance to appropriate health care providers (specialists, dentists, immunizations, etc. at the student’s expense)

-• Over-the-counter medications and basic medical supplies at no charge.
+• Over-the-counter medications and basic medical supplies are available at no charge.
 Includes acetaminophen, Ibuprofen, cold symptom relief, throat lozenges, cough drops, antibiotic ointment, bandages, disposable thermometers, etc.

 • Medical equipment at no charge: crutches, slings, ace wraps, ice packs, etc.